Volkov08/SoundMemory/README.md

 ![Image](./screenshots/mpgame.png)

+Each card plays a sound when you click it, 2 cards for each unique sound.
 Alternate turns uncovering 2 cards and try to remember their content.
-Find a pair and get a point, and a chance to uncover 2 more.
+Find a pair of matching sounds and get a point, and a chance to uncover 2 more.
 Matched Pairs will also show their corresponding number once found.

 ![Image](./screenshots/spgame.png)